minisodan/OvativeGroup/docs/source/easyocr.rst

     :type width: int
     :return: The updated Pillow Image object with bounding boxes drawn around the text.

-    This function draws bounding boxes around text regions detected in the image.
+    Draws bounding boxes around text regions detected in the image.
 It is primarily used for visualization purposes.

 inference Function
 ===================